Chaos by Socio Design, United Kingdom24 May,2017

 Through form and finish, materiality and graphic design, Chaos products, which include phone cases and charms, zips and luggage tags, express the brand’s take on practicality and stylistic desirability, the meeting of technology and fashion, utility and individuality.
 These are high quality, with a price tag to match (between £76-214), and a favourite with actors Cara Delevingne and Margot Robbie.

-London-based studio Socio Design were commissioned by the team at Chaos to create packaging for their collection of deerskin phone cases and luggage tags, gold-plated charms and zips.
+London-based studio Socio Design were commissioned by the team at Chaos to develop a packaging design for their collection of deerskin phone cases and luggage tags, gold-plated charms and zips.
 Using contrasting colour and high quality production detailing, and playing with a tension between the modern and traditional, the digital world and the analogue, these reflect the brand’s playful and “anarchic” approach, and commitment to challenging contemporary luxury standards.

 Although Socio Design were not involved in establishing brand identity, it is worth taking a quick look at logotype and retail space.
 The flipped A, and what looks like a club motif, are small but neat visual gestures.
 A simple mix of the unconventional and quirky, and either the lucky, playful or risky, depending on association, rendered with a modern restraint.